roboneurolibre/amateur-science/paper.md

 # Introduction

-This is an example citation @Price1963.

-In 1962 physicist and historian of science Derek de Solla Price gave a series of lectures in which he divided the whole history of science into two distinct periods: he called them “little science” and “big science.”
+In 1962 physicist and historian of science Derek de Solla Price gave a series of lectures in which he divided the whole history of science into two distinct periods: he called them “little science” and “big science” @Price1963.

 Little science, according to Price, encompassed the whole period of scientific activity that occurred prior to the Scientific Revolution.
 Before this inflection point, scientific endeavors were carried out on a small scale by people working independently or in small groups, and were either self-funded or supported by rich patrons.

 Big science, characterized by ambitious and highly complex research conducted by large numbers of scientists and carried out with the support of institutions like universities and governments, emerged in the 20th century.
 Though government-funded research did increase throughout the Scientific Revolution and the Industrial Revolution as the possible applications of scientific research became increasingly ambitious, 20th century projects like the space race and the Manhattan Project exemplify the world-changing technology that big science was built to produce.